UBC-CIC/Research-Innovation-Dashboard/docs/DeploymentGuide.md

 ## Step 2: Upload the Elsevier API Key and Institution Token

-While in the backend folder, run the following commands.
+While in the `back_end/cdk` folder, run the following commands.
 Ensure you replace "INSTITUTION_TOKEN" in the first command with your own Elsevier institution token and you replace "API_KEY" in the second command with your own Elsevier API key.

 ```bash
 aws ssm put-parameter --name "/service/elsevier/api/user_name/instoken" --value "INSTITUTION_TOKEN" --type SecureString --overwrite